lmuestak/northwind-api/README.md

-A RESTful API implementation for the Northwind database sing Node.JS, Express, TypeORM, passport, passport-jwt ans swagger-ui
+A RESTful API implementation for the Northwind database using Node.JS, Express, TypeORM, passport, passport-jwt ans swagger-ui

 https://typeorm.io/